tahsin469/Git-and-GitHub/README.md

 # Git-and-GitHub

-##  Create a new branch for this commit and start a pull request
+##  Create a new branch for this commit and start a pull request (GitHub)

 ### 1. https://www.youtube.com/watch?v=OHV64qh-uyY&list=PLW1OMpQZxu7zLAnsoBuGp67E29E-x1VAF&index=2 (Create a Pull Request on Github)